juttle/juttle-elastic-adapter/README.md

-# Juttle Elastic Backend
+# Juttle Elastic Adapter

-The Juttle Elastic Backend enables reading and writing documents using [Elasticsearch](https://www.elastic.co/products/elasticsearch).
+The Juttle Elastic Adapter enables reading and writing documents using [Elasticsearch](https://www.elastic.co/products/elasticsearch).
 It supports the [Logstash](https://www.elastic.co/products/logstash) schema, so it can read any documents stored in Elasticsearch by Logstash.

 ## Installation

 In your Juttle repo, execute:
 ```
-npm install juttle-elastic-backend
+npm install juttle-elastic-adapter
 ```

 ## Configuration

-The information in the Juttle repository documentation under `configuration` and `Configuring backends` will help setup a general Juttle Config.
+The information in the Juttle repository documentation under `configuration` and `Configuring adapters` will help setup a general Juttle Config.

-Configuration for the Elastic backend looks like this:
+Configuration for the Elastic adapter looks like this:
 ```
 {
-    "backends": {
+    "adapters": {
         "elastic": {
             "address": "localhost",
             "port": 9200